hublecarpio/Api_whatsapp_instancias/replit.md

 # WhatsApp SaaS Platform

 ## Overview
-This project is a multi-tenant SaaS platform providing a WhatsApp API solution with integrated AI-powered chat automation.
-Its purpose is to enable businesses to manage WhatsApp communications, automate responses using AI, and integrate with external tools.
-The platform aims to streamline customer interactions, enhance business efficiency, and offer a robust, scalable communication channel.
-The business vision is to provide a comprehensive communication tool that leverages AI to transform customer service and engagement for various industries, offering significant market potential in the growing SaaS and communication automation sectors.
+This project is a multi-tenant SaaS platform offering a WhatsApp API solution with integrated AI-powered chat automation.
+It enables businesses to manage WhatsApp communications, automate responses using AI, and integrate with external tools.
+The platform aims to streamline customer interactions, enhance business efficiency, and provide a robust, scalable communication channel.
+The vision is to deliver a comprehensive communication tool that leverages AI to transform customer service and engagement across various industries, tapping into the significant market potential of the SaaS and communication automation sectors.

 ## User Preferences
 I prefer clear and concise explanations.